 No, the Department has not made changes to how employers may use bonuses to meet the salary level component of the HCE test.
 To claim the HCE exemption under the final rule, employers must pay workers at least the standard weekly salary level of $684 per week on a salary or fee basis, while the remainder of the total annual compensation may include commissions, nondiscretionary bonuses, and other nondiscretionary compensation.
 Because employers may fulfill a majority of the HCE total annual compensation requirement with commissions, nondiscretionary bonuses, and other forms of nondiscretionary deferred compensation, the Department determined that it would not be appropriate to permit employers to also use nondiscretionary bonuses and incentive payments to satisfy the weekly standard salary amount.

 Source: U.S. Department of Labor

 If you have questions about how the new overtime rule will impact your company, contact Helpside.
-We can help you determine which employees ma be affected and help weigh the possible options for compliance.
-Email our HR experts at email@example.com.
+We can help you determine which employees may be affected and help weigh the possible options for compliance.
+Email our HR experts at firstname.lastname@example.org.